sylefeb/Silice/projects/hdmi_test/README.md

   }
 ```

-Feel free to experiment with this!
-It is fun to generate your own images and animations.
+Feel free to experiment with this (it *is* fun), and please share your images and animations!

 ## HDMI code walkthrough